Be ready to fix ailing economy, export diversification, CISLAC tells Tinubu – The Sun Nigeria

 “Over the last decade, the country has spent over N10 trillion on fuel subsidies, about 15.5 trillion on capital expenditure, 2.5 trillion on health, and about 3.9 trillion on education,” he said.

-He further called for an advanced effort in the implementation of the African Continental Free Trade Area (AfCFTA) to ensure that Nigeria is advantageously positioned to reap its substantial benefits to enhance the country’s productivity and competitiveness.
+He further called for an advance effort in implementation of the African Continental Free Trade Area (AfCFTA) to ensure that Nigeria is advantageously positioned to reap its substantial benefits to enhance the country’s productivity and competitiveness.

 Doing these, he said, would address the infrastructure gap by creating an enabling environment for private-sector-led infrastructure development.